 One study revealed that people who consume four to five servings of white bread every day gain a lot more belly fat than those that consume the same amount of calories (18).

-So, cut back on those cookies, doughnuts, pasta, crackers, and junk foods for best results.
+So, cut back on those cookies, doughnuts, pasta, crackers, and junk foods for the best results.

 Ditch Sweetened Beverages

 Soda, coffee, fruit juice, beer, energy drinks, and any other sweetened beverages contain a lot of calories.

 Even one cup of coke is bad for you.
 Research published by the Journal of the American Geriatrics Society supports the statement.
 The study found out that subjects who consumed soda regularly gained triple the amount of fat over 9 years than those who didn’t consume it (4).

 So, instead of having sweetened drinks, drink something else like water.

 Are you in the category of people who believe that fats can make you gain weight?
 Well, you are on the wrong side.

 Not all fats are bad for you.
 Research shows that eating a diet rich in monounsaturated fats is better for your blood sugar level than one rich in carbs.
 Also, some types of fats help in controlling your hunger so that you consume fewer calories (10).

 Proteins are essential for building your muscles and helping you lose weight.

 One study published by the FASEB Journal had subjects consume a lot of proteins.
 The control group ate fewer proteins.
 Results showed that the first group lost more fats, including belly fat than the other group.